Powered by your imagination

 Classwork – 30/9/14

-Large glasses, aspires to be and practises being a model/pageant contestant, ‘nerdy’, not typically ‘good looking’
+Daughter: Large glasses, aspires to be and practises being a model/pageant contestant, ‘nerdy’, not typically ‘good looking’ Story: I was called into the kitchen by Mother when dinner was prepared.
+We were eating chicken and salad.
+It wasn’t very nice….
+Continue Reading →

 Notes – 29/9/14